annaesvensson/yellow-markdown/readme.md

     !
 Here's information that needs attention.

     ! {.example}
     !
-Here's a custom block element.
+Here's a custom block element, can be customised with CSS.

 CSS for custom block element: